ravensorb/py-wordpress-backup/README.md

  - Your database as a MySQL dump.
  - An exact copy of your entire WordPress directory.

+The restore process will:
+ - Extract the files into the correct location
+ - Update ``wp-config.php`` with new settings (if needed)
+ - Create the database if it doesn't exist
+ - Add the user and grant it access if it doesn't exist
+ - Restore the database

+## Credit
+Credit for the original version of this goes to [Cariad Eccleston](https://github.com/cariad/py-wordpress-database).

 ## TODO

  - Unit tests.